Dašice: Sights

-The historic centre is formed by the large T. G. Masaryka Square with preserved burgher houses from the turn of the 18th and 19th centuries, characterized by late Rococo Empire facades.
+The historic centre is formed by the large square Náměstí T. G. Masaryka with preserved burgher houses from the turn of the 18th and 19th centuries, characterised by late Rococo Empire façades.

 One of the main landmarks is the Church of the Nativity of the Virgin Mary.
 It is a Baroque basilica built in 1677–1707.

-A historical and technical monument is the Neo-Renaissance building of the water mill, in which two Francis turbines have been working non-stop since 1922.
+A historical and technical monument is the Neo-Renaissance building of the local water mill, in which two Francis turbines have been working non-stop since 1922.